RutanshuDesai/agentic_tennis_app/README.md

 ## Observability

-All agent reasoning, prompts, and tool executions are tracked using **LangSmith**.
+All agent reasoning, prompts, and tool executions are tracked using **Langfuse** (open-source, self-hostable), with **LangSmith** available as a backup.

 This enables:
 - Full trace inspection
 - Debugging incorrect decisions
 - Understanding why alternatives were suggested
+- Self-hosted observability with no vendor lock-in

 Observability is treated as a **first-class concern**, not an afterthought.